dgraca/EDA_MerkleTreeGUI/README.md

 - - rebuilding entire tree when adding/modifying/deleting elements ✔
 - - rebuilding tree only the nodes that needs to be changed ❌
 - View the M. tree in text format ✔
-- - View the M. tree aligned to the righ ✔
+- - View the M. tree aligned to the right ✔
 - - View the M. tree with dynamic spacings (as triangle) ❌

 ### Intermidiate solution (up to 16/20)
 - Basic solution ✔
-- Prove that an element belongs to the M. tree
+- Prove that an element belongs to the M. tree ✔
 - Save and/or load a tree from disk ✔

 ### Advanced solution (up to 18/20)